DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 	Port

 The User name and Password must be added to the local cfg file while the other can be added to the CS using the Configuration web application.
-You have to handle the EL secret information similar way than MySQL.
+You have to handle the EL secret information in a similar way to what is done for the other supported SQL databases, e.g. MySQL

 For example: